tomjelen/coverletter-coauthor/README.md

 - Generate questionaire based on CV and JD
 - Abstract model interface to make it possible to change it
 - Basic throttling on the model usage

+## Assumptions

+- Developed and executed under linux with python3 and make installed